Low Protein Diet for Weight Loss & Longevity

 [Corny song, but the backup dancers have moves here that are so sick, they are under quarantine 🙂 The girl in the black dress has some legit 1983 rhythm.
 I’m in love.]

-This is for longevity (and looking sleek in a white bikini while cruising the Mediterranean).
+Low protein diets are for longevity (and looking sleek in a white bikini while cruising the Mediterranean).

 If a guy or girl wants to look “jacked” or “swole”, a higher protein intake is recommended.